interstitialRedirectModalTitle

 What Is Eelgrass?

-Eelgrass is a foundational species, meaning they hold a strong role in creating community.
-It is also a powerful carbon sequester and could prove to be valuable in climate mitigation efforts.
-Healthy eelgrass beds improve water quality, stabilize sediment and coastal erosion, and are home to an extremely diverse community of creatures large and small who depend upon it for habitat.
+Eelgrasses are foundational species, meaning they play a critical role in creating natural communities.
+They are also a powerful carbon sink and have a key role to play in climate mitigation.
+Healthy eelgrass beds improve water quality, stabilize sediment and coastal erosion, and are home to diverse creatures large and small.

 Dr. Whitham standing in a common garden surrounded by trees with mountains in the background.